Deepeshkhurana28/freshersbatch-oct16/README.txt

-This is assignments directory please read the file before proceeding further step.
+This is assignments directory.
+Please read the file before proceeding further step.